Tax information, hints and news. Exclusive for overseas property investors and owners.

 Who can help me deal with my Spanish property taxes?

-A certified tax advisor like Property Tax International (PTI Returns) will communicate with the local tax authorities, prepare your Spanish property tax return, and claim all the allowable expenses to lower your tax bill.
+Of course, dealing with tax papers in a foreign country can be stressful and you will need a property tax specialist in Spain.
+A certified tax advisor like Property Tax International (PTI Returns) will communicate with the local tax authorities, file rental income tax return in Spain, and claim all the allowable expenses to lower your tax bill.
+We have specialized in international property tax returns services and we are ensuring our clients are compliant in each of the relevant tax jurisdictions!

 Why is PTI Returns better than a local accountant?